aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I can't believe you're about to eat my tiny home.
+> 🥠 Help!
+I am being held prisoner in a fortune cookie factory.

-Last update: Thu Sep  5 05:08:00 2024
+Last update: Fri Sep  6 05:08:05 2024

 ### Let's play! 🎮